DIFFA: Large Language Diffusion Models Can Listen and Understand: Experiments

 We further evaluate DIFFA on the MMAU benchmark, which tests 27 skills across three audio domains: sound, music, and speech.
 As shown in Table~\ref{tab:mmaubench}, DIFFA achieves an average accuracy of 49.71\%, outperforming several widely used autoregressive LALMs, such as SALMONN (34.90\%), GAMA-IT (22.83\%), and LTU (17.44\%).
 It also approaches the performance of commercial models like GPT-4o mini Audio (53.01\%) and Gemini Pro v1.5 (52.97\%).

-A breakdown by domain reveals that DIFFA performs best on speech-related tasks (59.46\%), likely due to the ASR-focused pretraining on LibriSpeech.
-While models like Audio Flamingo 2 excel in music and sound, their speech performance lags behind (e.g., 44.74\% for Audio Flamingo 2), highlighting the benefits of targeted speech-centric training.
+A domain-level breakdown shows that DIFFA achieves the highest performance on speech-related tasks (59.46\%), likely benefiting from its speech-caption-focused training paradigm.
+In contrast, models such as Audio Flamingo 2 perform better on music and environmental sounds but underperform in speech understanding (e.g., 44.74\% for speech), underscoring the advantage of targeted, speech-centric training.

 Overall, these results position DIFFA as a promising diffusion-based alternative to autoregressive LALMs.
 With limited resources and a parameter-efficient adapter tuning scheme, it achieves competitive results across complex audio reasoning benchmarks, indicating strong potential for scaling with larger or higher-quality datasets.